 It is not uncommon for obsolete options or incorrect settings specified in xorg.conf to cause the system to fail to start X correctly.
-Sometimes X will get so confused it won't be able to do anything but lock up, cause the system to panic or reboot, or just come up in some wacky video state.
+Sometimes X will get so confused it won't be able to do anything but lock up, cause the system to panic or reboot, or just come up in some invalid video state.

-Simply stopping and restarting X does not always do the trick.
+Simply stopping and restarting X does not always restore correct functionality.
 It is best to issue the command(s):

-'''

-init 1; init 5
+init 1 init 5

-'''